Visit our Test Equipment Museum here.

 Welcome to the Microwaves101 virtual laboratory!
 Here you can review the fundamentals of microwave testing, learn about some commonly used microwave test equipment and setups, and discover some troubleshooting techniques gleaned from years of laboratory experience.
 Study hard and soon you will be able to call yourself a lab rat!
 We use this page as the index for all microwave measurement subsections.

-Here's links to our growing list of test equipment and measurement pages:
+Here's links to our growing list (in no particular order, but we tend to put the newer stuff at the top) of test equipment and measurement pages:

 Mixer noise figure